U.S. District Courts

 In affirming the district court’s decision, the Eight Circuit Court of Appeals concluded that Arvin had articulated a legitimate, nondiscriminatory reason for Garner’s termination based on the company’s reduction in force plan.
 Arvin selected employees based on positions that could be eliminated or combined with others but still leave the department operational.
 Other factors considered were the employee’s existing skill-set and his/her capacity to absorb new and additional responsibilities.
 The Court further held that Garner failed to demonstrate that Arvin’s explanations were pretext for age based discrimination.

-Russell v.
+John Russell v.
 Acme-Evans Co.

 51 F.3d 64 (7th Cir.
 1995)

 The Seventh Circuit Court of Appeals affirmed summary judgment in favor of client-employer where plaintiff failed to show that either race or age discrimination was the employer’s true motivation for plaintiff's job downgrade.